saharon27/Helm-Lab/README.md

 helm dependency update
 ```
 or by adding 'repository' URL to our chart/dependencies field.

+### Part II - K8s Dashboard for fun and monitoring

+In this part we want to make the k8s dashboard chart as sub-chart.
+original chart can be found here: https://github.com/kubernetes/dashboard/tree/master/aio/deploy/helm-chart/kubernetes-dashboard.

+It is mostly the same as dependecy, only difference is that the deployment will not fail if
+the chart is missing.

 ### Part III - Adding the favorite butler chart